 Enable Flathub Repository

-Once Flatpak is installed, ensure Flathub is enabled.
+Once Flatpak is installed, ensure Flathub is enabled as a remote repository.
 If you have not already enabled Flathub during the initial Flatpak setup, add it now with the following command.
 The --if-not-exists flag prevents errors if Flathub is already configured:

 sudo flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo